ptsteadman/url-shortener/README.md

 - Create a database called "shortener" with the command "CREATE DATABASE shortener".
   (A different database name can be used by modifying 'mysqlDB' in shortener-api's config.js).
 - Finally, use the command "SOURCE links.sql" to create the proper tables in MySQL.
-  (To view the schema of these tables, you can view the links.sql file).
+  (To view the schema of the tables being created, you can view the links.sql file).

 ## Shortener-API Methods